PedroVelez/PlanCampanha/README.md

 It will have a line for operation, with the following format:

+Always the first line would be the departure port:
+Santa Cruz;-16.2300;28.4800;10

 Name of the station;longitude in decimal degrees;latitude in decimal degrees;type of operation for example:

 24;-18.4963;29.1667;1

-Always the first line would be the departure port:
-Santa Cruz;-16.2300;28.4800;10

 and the last line the arrival port:
 Santa Cruz;-16.2300;28.4800; 9

 ## Types of operations (fourth field in the station file) are:

 10 - Departure port
  1 - CTD station       - Compute the time in station using the depth and Op.VelocityCTD 11 - WP2 Zoo           - Compute the time in station using the depth and Op.TWP2 12 - Bongo Ictio       - Compute the time in station using the depth and Op.TBongo 13 - Manta microplasticos - Compute the time in station using the depth and Op.TAvani 14 - Box Core          -
 15 - Gravity Core      -
 16 - ROV station       -
  2 - Waypoint
  3 - Deploy lander     - Compute the time in station using the depth and Op.VelocityLander 4 - Recovery lander   - Compute the time in station using the depth and Op.VelocityLander 7 - Deploy mooring    - Compute the time in station using the depth and Op.VelocityCTD 8 - Recovery mooring  - Compute the time in station using the depth and Op.VelocityCTD 9 - Arrival port
  <0 - Waiting time in days

 ## Options
-%

 Op.Cruise='Raprocan1810';
 Op.DepartingDate=datenum(2018,10,20,23,00,00); %Fecha salida

-%Geographic limits
+### Geographic limits
 Op.Region='CanaryIslands';
 Op.lat_min=24.25;
 Op.lat_max=29.50;
 Op.lon_min=340;